|Initial Consultation, by Phone or Virtual|

 Texas Board of Legal Specialization

-I’ve wanted to be a lawyer since I was a little kid.
-I had no idea that I would be representing families across the state of Texas in difficult and emotional divorces and custody cases.
+I’ve wanted to be a lawyer since I was a kid.
+I’m sure in my mind I was going to argue in front of the US Supreme Court or handle cases with a nationwide impact.
+I had no idea I’d be doing something more important: representing families across the state of Texas in difficult and emotional divorces and custody cases.

 Where did I start to get here?
 My guess is that it is not where you’d think.
 I was raised in Waxahachie, Texas, a small town south of Dallas.
-I was born in Wisconsin, but I came to Texas as soon as I could when I was three years old; it has been my home ever since.
-I am one of seven children – five natural-born and two brothers adopted.
+I was born in Wisconsin, but I came to Texas as soon as I could at age 3; it has been my home ever since.
+I am one of seven children – five biological and two adopted brothers.
 Both my parents bleed Aggie maroon (although only one of their children went to A&M).
-My dad was a veterinarian and owned his practice, and my mom a homemaker in charge of the seven children.
+My dad was a veterinarian and owned his practice, and my mom a homemaker taking care of a home with seven (yes – seven!) children and helping my dad run his business.
 I am the only lawyer in my family.

 I attended the University of Texas School of Law after completing my undergraduate degree from George Washington University in Washington, DC.
-At UT Law, I immediately figured out that my personality would be better suited in a courtroom and working directly with clients, instead of pushing paper for large corporations.
+At UT Law, I immediately figured out that I wanted to be in the courtroom, and I wanted to work directly with clients.
+I never wanted to draft a will or work on a corporate merger.
 In my third year of law school, I focused on litigation and worked as a student attorney at the University of Texas Domestic Violence Clinic.
 At the end of my time in law school, I took a job at a boutique, high-end family law litigation firm in Austin, Texas, where I would spend the first five years of my career.

 Since getting out of law school, I’ve learned a lot professionally, and I’ve learned a lot personally.

-I got married right after law school, and a few years after, my then-wife gave birth to my son Parker, who I love with all my heart.
-But when Parker was just a baby, his mom and I went through a divorce.
-At the time of my divorce, I had represented hundreds of clients through their divorces, and it was becoming second nature for me.
+I got married right after law school, and a few years after, my then-wife gave birth to my son Parker.
+When Parker was just a baby, his mom and I went through a divorce.
+At the time of my divorce, I had represented hundreds of clients in their divorces, and it was becoming second nature for me.
 My divorce changed all that.
-It was hard for me.
+It was hard on me.
 It was hard on my ex-wife.
 I’m sure it was hard on our son.
-But we got through it, and I’m grateful for the lessons that I learned in my divorce and how I can now truly relate to my clients.
+But we got through it, and I’m grateful for the lessons that I learned in my divorce and the perspective it gave me to now truly relate to my clients.

 My divorce was finalized in 2015.
 But that wasn’t the hardest thing I would face that year.
 Just a couple of months after my divorce decree was signed, my father passed away unexpectedly at 60.
 He died at the veterinarian clinic, where you would always find him if he wasn’t at church or with his family.